Which place is cheaper, Maribor or Bratislava?

 Located near the Austrian border is Maribor, the second largest city in Slovenia.
 Maribor is surrounded by hills that are filled with wine vineyards, as well as the Mariborsko Pohorje mountain.
 The city is split in half by the Drava River.
 On the left bank of the river you'll find the city's old town.

 The city draws tourists from all over the world who come to enjoy the world renowned wine, old town culture, and outdoor activities which include hiking and skiing.
 The city is a great jumping off point for many outdoor activities and for those hoping to see the countryside.
 If you're more the city type, Maribor also has plenty to offer.
 Head to the theater for a show, sip some wine in a town square, or soak in the beauty of a cathedral while you're in the area.

 Maribor's climate is humid continental with warm summers and cold winters.
 During the winter months the average temperature hovers around freezing.
 The warmest month is July, when average temperatures often exceed 20 degrees Celsius.
 Maribor is also one of the sunniest cities in Slovenia.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Bratislava is €97, while the average daily cost in Maribor is €61.
+The average daily cost (per person) in Bratislava is €122, while the average daily cost in Maribor is €76.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Bratislava and Maribor in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Bratislava and Maribor in more detail.

 Also, here are some specific examples of food and dining related activities in Bratislava.